Florida grand jury to mull charges against Canadian diplomat's son

 A Miami-Dade County circuit court judge released him on a $150,000 bond last week, though he will remain under house arrest until his trial.

-Dube, a former member of the Canadian parliament, was appointed Miami’s consul general in November.
+Dubé, a veteran diplomat who has worked with Canada's parliament, was appointed Miami’s consul general in November.
 Her two sons followed her to south Florida from Ottawa and were in enrolled in a prestigious area high school.

 (Editing by Letitia Stein)